 History

-Situated on a hill adjacent to the old Albany and New York Post Road, and overlooking the Hudson River, Bethel Chapel numbered among its worshipers many of the man prominent in the early history of our nation and more particularly in founding of Cortlandttown and Westchester County.
-It was at Bethel Church, according to the Bolton’s history of Westchester, one Sunday evening when Colonel
+An organized Methodist Society existed in Croton in the late 1780’s, when plans were made to build a church that is now called Bethel Chapel on land ceded by Van Cortlandt.
+The Chapel was completed in the early 1790’s.
+Situated on a hill adjacent to the old Albany and New York Post Road, and overlooking the Hudson River, Bethel Chapel numbered among its worshipers many of the men prominent in the early history of our nation and more particularly in founding of Cortlandttown and Westchester County.

-Van Cortlandt was attending services, that he chanced and to see a well dressed Indian leaning on a window sill, listening to the sermon.
-On learning it was Brant, the Mohawk Indian chief, who was stopping at the tavern nearby, Colonel Van Cortlandt invited him to dine with the family at the Manor House nearby.
+It was at Bethel Church, according to Bolton’s history of Westchester, one Sunday evening when Colonel Van Cortlandt was attending services, that he chanced and to see a well-dressed Indian leaning on a windowsill, listening to the sermon.
+On learning it was Brant, the Mohawk Indian chief, who was stopping at the tavern nearby, Colonel Van Cortlandt invited him to dine with the family at the Manor House instead.
 The elite wars became the topic of conversation.
 The Colonel had once chased Brant and had been conscious that Indian sharpshooters had attempted to kill him while he was leaning against a tree.
-When the Colonel spoke of this incident, Brant replied: “I ordered one of my best marksman to pick you off, but you seem bulletproof. “
+When the Colonel spoke of this incident, Brant replied: “I ordered one of my best marksmen to pick you off, but you seemed bulletproof. “